Blind Horizon: Plot

 Sheriff Kolb believes that there is some credibility to Kavanaugh's story and continues to question him.
-To further complicate matters for Kavanaugh, his fiancée, Chloe (Campbell), arrives at the hospital and makes arrangements for his immediate release.
+To further complicate matters for Kavanaugh, his fiancée, Chloe, arrives at the hospital and makes arrangements for his immediate release.
 It is then revealed through Chloe that she and Kavanaugh are actually from Chicago and that Kavanaugh works for the IRS.
 She produces documentation that verifies Kavanaugh's employment with the government, and further explains to Sheriff Kolb that she and Kavanaugh were in New Mexico on vacation.
 She also produces a seaside photo of Kavanaugh and herself walking on a beach as further proof that she is his fiancée.
 Kavanaugh still strongly believes in an imminent attempt on the President's life and later calls the US Secret Service and warns them of an assassination plot that will occur in Black Point within the next few days.
 Distraught over his situation, Chloe convinces Kavanaugh to leave the hospital with her, and she drives him back to the motel they had checked into a few days earlier.
 Incidentally, recent news updates reveal that the President and his campaign team have been touring the Southwest and will arrive in New Mexico within the next few days.

 As the President arrives and prepares to address the public, Kavanaugh attempts to follow what evidence he has to warn the authorities and avert the assassination.
 While he views the President from a nearby building, he discovers a set of sniper's equipment, including a rifle, which he instinctively assembles.
 Taking aim out of the window, he sights the President through the scope of the rifle, and realizes that he, in fact, is the assassin, and that his flashbacks are of all the preparation leading up to the date of the event.
 He notices another assassin taking aim at the President with his sniper rifle from the other side.
 Understanding that he has the power to change the course of events, Kavanaugh aims at the other assassin through his scope and shoots him, killing him and averting the assassination.